MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab2_Data_Model.md

 ![Screenshot showing the Event Session table added](media/546162a8b040a7bdcdcd5c3e2be44b4d.png)

-Next, we are going to add one last table called Session Registrations, This table will be used to manage the individuals who register for specific sessions.
+Next, we are going to add one last table called Session Registrations.
+This table will be used to manage the individuals who register for specific sessions.

-14. In Copilot, enter the following text: *“Add a new table called session registrations.”*
+14. In Copilot, enter the following text: *“Add a new table called Session Registrations.”*

 Copilot will likely create two tables, Session Registration, Session, or Participant (or something else).
 Since our Contacts can be participants, we are going to remove the Participant table.
 If any other tables (such as Session) other than Session Registration were created, remove them.